 Festive Garlicky Roasted Vegetables with Lemon Tahini Drizzle

 For the Vegetables

-- 1 head cauliflower, chopped into bite-sized florets chopped into bite-sized florets
+- 1 head cauliflower chopped into bite-sized florets

-- 16 ounces of Brussels sprouts, trimmed (slice them in half if they’re large)
+- 16 ounces Brussels sprouts trimmed (slice them in half if they’re large)

 - 1 teaspoon neutral-flavored oil